CloudDelphi/better-translation-manager/README.md

 ## The Application
-In case you just want to use BTM as-is, and don't care to compile it yourself, you can download the application installer here: http://melander.dk/download/
+In case you just want to use BTM as-is, and don't care to compile it yourself, you can download the application installer here: https://bitbucket.org/anders_melander/better-translation-manager/downloads/

 Note that the compiled application will almost always lag behind the source code since it has to go through a bit of QA before I upload it.
-The application has been virus checked with BitDefender.
+The application has been virus checked with [VirusTotal](https://www.virustotal.com).

 The installer contains the main application, the command line tool, a sample translation memory database and a few spell check dictionaries.